MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/locomotion.md

 For detailed explanations on all locomotion styles supported please refer to the XR Interaction Toolkit documentation.
 As of 04.08.2025 VR Builder uses XR Interaction Toolkit [version 3.1.2](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/locomotion-landing.html) as the source of the rig.

-For a more in-depth guide on locomotion in VR we suggest reading the excellent guide at [Meta’s locomotion design guidelines](https://developers.meta.com/horizon/design/locomotion-overview).
+For a more in-depth guide on locomotion in VR we suggest reading the excellent guide at [Metaâ€™s locomotion design guidelines](https://developers.meta.com/horizon/design/locomotion-overview).

 ### Setup Teleportation in VR Builder